ganeshmev/OneDrivePhotosSync/README.md

 3. Use “Grant Permissions” if prompted.
 The app uses network access and, later, SAF for local file deletions.
 4. Battery optimization: tap the button to exclude the app for more reliable background work.

-Current behavior: The worker runs every ~15 minutes and executes placeholder logic.
-Once OAuth is configured, it will authenticate, list new OneDrive media, upload to Google, and delete on success.
+Current behavior: The worker runs every ~15 minutes.
+After you sign in once for OneDrive and Google, it authenticates, lists OneDrive media, uploads to Google Photos, and deletes on success.

+Notes:
+- OneDrive interactive sign-in needs to be done once via the button; after that, silent tokens should work in the worker.
+- Google OAuth now uses AppAuth; you must supply real client ID and redirect URI to sign in successfully.
+- Camera Roll path and local filename mapping for on-device deletion is simplistic (name only).
+If your device’s folder structure differs, we can extend it.

 ## OAuth configuration (coming next)